What is Assault in NYC?

 Sentencing in Assault Cases

 A variety of factors impact the outcome of a felony Assault charge, including:

 - The strength or weakness of the prosecution’s case;

 - The extent of the injury; and

-- The facts of the Assault
+- The claimed facts of the alleged Assault

-What is a Hate Crime in NYC?
+Hate Crimes and Assault: What is a Hate Crime in NYC?

 Note that it does not matter whether or not that belief is accurate: a defendant who Assaults a person of Middle Eastern ancestry on the assumption that he or she is Muslim will be guilty of a hate crime even if it turns out that the complaining witness was actually Christian or Hindu or even agnostic.

 Likewise, an Assault triggered by a rumor that the complaining witness is gay will still constitute a hate crime no matter the sexual orientation of the complaining witness.